nrvsirjue/CovidStats/README.md

-**This is a simple repository, focused on looking at statics of the COVID-19 Pandemic to uncover various insights such as:**
+**This is a simple repository, focused on looking at statistics of the COVID-19 Pandemic to uncover various insights such as:**
 - Total population infected world wide and by company
 - The number of people vaccinated per country
 - The total death percentage by country